Ready to get started investing but not sure where to start? We’ve compiled a list of the top brokers we recommend for

 The seminars cover a wide array of topics, such as social security and technical analysis.
 Plus, if in person doesn’t appeal to you, you can still study and expand your knowledge via webinars.

-Looking for a solid online trading platform?
+Looking for a solid online broker?
 Fidelity is truly among the best.

 It offers both PC and mobile support, and if you are an active trader, you can even get real-time feeds displayed on your desktop.
-Each platform is intuitive and easy to use and provides tools to help you get a leg up on your competition.
+Each trading platform is intuitive and easy to use and provides tools to help you get a leg up on your competition.